 Life insurance and critical illness cover for children can be bought alongside or as part of your own term life insurance policy.
-These types of policy provide you with money for funeral costs if a child dies or a lump sum of money if they are diagnosed with one of a number of serious medical conditions.
+These types of policies provide you with money for funeral costs if a child dies or a lump sum of money if they are diagnosed with a serious medical condition.

 The insurance industry does see a large number of children's claims and fundraising pages for medical treatments and funerals are a stark reminder to us that access to funds can make a significant difference.

 In this article, we'll look at how life and illness insurance can cover your child as well as compare life insurance and critical illness insurance products provided by the best life insurance companies in this area.

 If you prefer, you can jump ahead to "How to find the best children's life and illness insurance at the best rates"

 What is child life insurance?